Vitrixxl/fast-gpt/README.md

 First of all what i need to do

 - [x] Copy every component
+- [x] Add the syncro on load
-- [ ] Finish every end point
+- [x] Finish every end point
-- [ ] Add a limite rate for free request with account and ip
+- [x] Add a limite rate for free request with account and ip
 - [ ] Add a payement process with stripe
+- [ ] Add the rules for data retentions
+- [x] Build the project and
+- [ ] Go back to fucking drizzle cause prisma sucks so hard i would kill my self if i start a new project with it